ericjankowski/svg/svg-app/README.md

 - do some validation of the get parameters in shape controller
 - display interior angle value
 - display interior angle image
+- Build a form on shape.htm that takes sidelength and numsides